N3ll/StackArray/README.md

 Exercise description

 Create an interface in Java corresponding to the Stack ADT from chap.
 5 [Car].
 Implement the interface using an array.
-Implement the interface using a single-linked list.
 Create a test program to test your stack.
-Determine the time complexity (Big-O) of the stack’s methods.

 public interface StackADT<T> {
 	/**